 Outside the EU

-If your goods aren’t being used as food, check with the fish authority in the destination country (or their embassy in the UK) to find out what documentation you need.
-Your local fish inspectorate can help you get the right documents.
+If your goods are not being used as food, check with the fish authority in the destination country (or their embassy in the UK) to find out what documentation you need.

-If you’re exporting fish or shellfish to be used as food, check if you need a:
+If you’re exporting fish or shellfish product to be used as food, check if you need a:

 Check if you need an EHC